Evomatic/invoice-app/docs/adr/backend/api_ endpoint_design_for_Invoices.md

-API Design for Invoice Service
+API Design for Invoice Service (RESTful)

 **Status:** Accepted

 ## Context

-This ADR describes the decision to use an **RPC-style API** for managing invoices.
+This ADR describes the decision to use a **RESTful API** for managing invoices.
 The application revolves around creating, editing, and managing invoices with domain-specific behavior such as drafts, pending status, payment calculations, and status transitions like marking an invoice as paid.

 The invoice structure includes nested fields, computed values, and business logic such as: